 Trade smart – limit your risks (SL/TP) and notifications

 At Plus500 traders have access to special tools and features that they can use to limit their trading risks.
-The two most important of them are called a guaranteed stop loss and a take profit which can be set at a guaranteed price level.
+The two most important of them are a guaranteed stop loss, and a take profit which can be set at a guaranteed price level.
 Once the asset reaches the level, the trade closes itself out.
 That way, you can easily control the risk level of each of your trades.
-In addition to the SL/TP, you can also set up alert alarms which will notify you when the price reaches a certain value.
-Unlike from the stop loss and the take profit, this feature will not close the trade.
+In addition to the SL/TP, you can also set up alert alarms that can notify you when the price reaches a certain value.
+Unlike the stop loss and the take profit, this feature cannot close the trade.
 Therefore, the decision whether a position remains open or not depends entirely on the trader.
-This warning can be set up by clicking on the bell icon in the details of your instrument, after that, a new window will be opened with Price Alert function.
+The alert can be set by clicking on the bell icon in the details of your instrument.
+After that, a new Price Alert function window pops up.

 Plus500 fees and spreads

 As you certainly know, there is nothing free and even a broker must somehow finance its operations.
-Plus500 makes most of their money just on the spread, i.e. the difference between a bid price and an ask price.
-That is actually not something we see very often because some other CFD brokers also charge a fee for setting up each position.
+Plus500 makes most of its money on spreads (i.e. the difference between a bid price and an ask price) which is actually not very common as many CFD brokers also charge a fee for setting up a position.
 Plus500 spreads differ from instrument to instrument but taking all into account we are not afraid to say that Plus500 has one of the most competitive spreads in the industry.
-The only additional fees, with which you could come across are called a night premium and an inactivity fee.
-A night premium fee occurs only when you remain in a certain position even if the market is already closed.
+The only additional fees you can be charged are a night premium, and an inactivity fee.
+The night premium fee applies only when you remain in a certain position after the market has closed.

 Is Plus500 a scam?